Qthai16/Thesis_OpenCV_ObjectDetection/README.md

 ## Result

-* You can find the result here:
+* You can find the demo video here: https://youtu.be/J12U36kCqYc